blorente/Starcraft-II-Replay-Analysis/report/source.md

 As this was an exploratory study, there were several iterations over the classification techniques used.

-However, some things became apparent from the beginning, such as the inability of **Support Vector Machines** to correctly predict the league of a player, **never reaching an accuracy of 10% over the set samples**.
+However, some things became apparent from the beginning, such as the inability of **Support Vector Machines** to correctly predict the league of a player, **never reaching an accuracy of 10% over the test set**.
 Therefore, even though the used hyper-parameters will be explained in the following section and the source code can be found in the annex, the results have been omitted from the discussion of the different iterations.
-The focus of the results is therefore on the **Logistic Regression** and **Neural Networks**.
+The focus of the results is on the **Logistic Regression** and **Neural Networks**.

 Hyper-parameters Adjustment